Rhea County, Tennessee

 Why You Should Hire Us

 These statistics illustrate just how crucial it is to have the right lawyer representing you in your injury or death case in Rhea County.
 Since 1993, Best Lawyers has ranked John Day as one of the country's best lawyers.
 Business Tennessee has consistently named John Day as one of the best attorneys in the State.
-U.S. News and World Report has ranked the Law Offices of John Day as one of the nation's Best Law Firms.
+U.S. News and World Report has ranked The Law Offices of John Day, P.C. as one of the nation's Best Law Firms.
 Our lawyers have also been recognized by other lawyers -- earning Martindale-Hubbel AV Preeminent ratings and Super Lawyers awards.
 And, we have recovered millions of dollars for our satisfied clients.

 We only get paid if we win and we advance all case expenses, so it will not cost you a dime to pursue the compensation you and your family deserve.
 For more detailed information about our fees and case expenses, click here.

 If you have been injured or a loved one has been injured or killed in Rhea County or you are a Rhea County resident who has been injured elsewhere, contact one of our award-winning attorneys today at 615-742-4880 or toll-free at 866.812.8787 or online.
 If you are unable to come to us, we will gladly come to you.